 Kids love to copy their parents, so it’s important to set a good example for them by eating healthy foods regularly.
 Sit down for family meals rather than eating on the go!
 Together create a list of a few go-to-meals everyone can agree on.
 Assign kiddos easy tasks to set them up for success and build up to more involvement in the cooking process.
 Starting with small steps is less overwhelming and being a parent is tough work – so make it easier on your self!
 Remember not to set your expectations too high regarding accuracy or neatness in the kitchen.
 Keep kitchen towels close by and a spray bottle filled with one part vinegar and two parts water for safe and easy clean up as you go!
 Make sure to always clean the counters before cooking, even if they look clean.
 See this video for a cost saving eco-friendly way to clean.

 Use cooking together to teach kids what constitutes nutritious food and how it helps their bodies.
 Start with a simple recipe, like this easy tofu dish.
 Soy has phytochemicals that can protect against cancer.
 Learn more how soy can be part of a healthy diet!
 For example, focus on strength and emphasize that healthy food choices like fortified tofu, builds strong bones and the whole grains the tofu is coated in, fuels them with long-lasting energy.
 This is better than focusing on calories or simply saying it’s good for you!
 Cooking with the kids has never been so much fun as these easy tofu stars!
-Using cookie cutters always results in adorable food that children are willing to try.
+Little kids as young as toddlers and even big kids like teens (although they may not confess to it) love cookie cutter shaped food.

 When tofu is cooked right, it can be delicious, taking on the flavors it’s combined with.
 It’s a great source of protein and disease fighting phytochemicals.
 Bonus tip: make extra hoisin sauce and brown rice to use for chicken veggie stir-fry the next night and chop up extra garlic too!
 It’s so much easier to cook once and eat twice, or even three times as busy parents.
 See our Tasty Tuesday Kid Video on how to make these tofu nuggets.